mmari0c/roses-and-thorns/README.md

 Many people are tired of what modern social media has become.
 What was once a place to genuinely connect has shifted into a space that often fuels comparison, competition, and curated perfection.
 People share the highlights but rarely the hardships, creating an illusion of constant happiness and success.
 In reality, we all struggle, we all grow, and we all carry both the good and the bad.

-I wanted to create an application where people can express themselves honestly — a space to reflect, to slow down, and to connect with others in a more authentic way.
+I wanted to create an application where people can express themselves honestly, a space to reflect, to slow down, and to connect with others in a more authentic way.
-Designed with warm pastel colors and a handwritten aesthetic, the app creates a cozy space for honest expression, encouragement, and emotional reflection.

 <p align="center">
   <img width="500" height="500" alt="roses-logo" src="https://github.com/user-attachments/assets/e16f6771-9668-4908-809e-9ddeba42a041" />